thosgood/this-weeks-finds/markdown/151-200/week174.md

                                   ---->----
                                       g'

-and what we get is a 2-morphism f.S like this:
+and what we get is a 2-morphism $f\cdot S$ like this:

                              ff'
                       -------->-------